pgalko/BambooAI/README.md

     - Obtains a response with corresponding Python code
     - Executes the code to generate an answer or visualization
       - If the code works, it displays the answer or visualization, and then prompts for another question, which could be related to the preceding question or an entirely new topic
-      - If an error occurs, the program requests a corrected code from the OpenAI API by providing the error message and then attempts to execute the corrected code.
+      - If an error occurs, the program requests a corrected code from the OpenAI API by providing the error message and then attempts to execute the corrected code. *If the "llm_switch" argument is set to "True" (LLM cascading) it will switch from base model to a more powerfull gpt-4 and retry.
+After successfull execution it will reset back to base model.*
   - The loop continues until the user enters 'exit', at which point the program terminates
   - The program displays the total token usage at each step, providing insight into the resources consumed during the process.